sp1thas/dropboxignore/README.md

 </div>
 <hr>

-Exclude files from dropbox using glob patterns and take advantage of existing `.gitignore` files.
+Exclude files from your [dropbox](https://www.dropbox.com) using glob patterns and take advantage of existing `.gitignore` files.

 This is a simple shell script that can be used to ignore files from dropbox using glob patterns, `.dropboxignore` files and the already existing `.gitignorefiles`.
 The shell script uses [this](https://help.dropbox.com/files-folders/restore-delete/ignored-files) approach to ignore the matched files.